Explainer: Anna Jenkins' family's six-year battle for justice, what really happened to her?

 “Anna became an Australian citizen when she moved to the country in the early 1970s and raised a family in Adelaide following her marriage to Royal Australian Air Force (RAAF) serviceman Frank, as a young woman.

-'It Is high time the Foreign Minister, Penny Wong, made strong representations to the Malaysian Government about the treatment of the Jenkins family,” he emphasised.
+'It is high time the Foreign Minister Penny Wong made strong representations to the Malaysian Government about the treatment of the Jenkins family,” he said.

 Allegations of corruption and cover-up